Rivian (RIVN) Price Prediction and Forecast

 Rivian Share Price Estimates 2025-2030

-Rivian Price Forecast and Prediction for 2024: Wall Street analysts have Rivian’s stock price over the next year to be $17.54 which gives the stock a 6.31% upside over today’s price.
-Of the 28 analysts cover the stock, the consensus recommendation is a 2.1 “Outperform” Score.
+Rivian Price Forecast and Prediction for 2024: Wall Street analysts have Rivian’s stock price over the next year to be $17.54 which gives the stock a 5.79% upside over today’s price.
+Of the 28 analysts covering the stock, the consensus recommendation is a 2.1 ‘Outperform’ Score.

 Rivian Price Forecast and Prediction for 2026: We estimate the price to be $33.72, with another strong 50%+ revenue bump.
-However with EBITDA still well in the negative, we see the market not rewarding the stock as much and gives its a lower valuation multiple.
+However, with EBITDA still well in the negative, we see the market not rewarding the stock as much and giving it a lower valuation multiple.

-Rivian Price Forecast and Prediction for 2028: We expect Rivians P/S ratio in 2028 at 2.5x and top line growth of 50%.
-In 2028, we have Rivian’s revenue coming in around $25 billion, suggesting a stock price estimate at $95.00 or a gain of 476% over the current stock price.
+Rivian Price Forecast and Prediction for 2028: We expect Rivian’s P/S ratio in 2028 to be 2.5x and top line growth of 50%.
+In 2028, we have Rivian’s revenue coming in around $25 billion, suggesting a stock price estimate at $95.00 or a gain of 472.98% over the current stock price.

-Rivian Price Forecast and Prediction for 2029: 24/7 Wall Street expects Rivian’s stock to continue its revenue growth again and to generate $37 billion in revenue.
-The stock price in 2029 is estimated at $127, or a gain of 671% over today’s price.
+Rivian Price Forecast and Prediction for 2029: 24/7 Wall Street expects Rivian’s stock to continue its revenue growth and to generate $37 billion in revenue.
+The stock price in 2029 is estimated at $127.00, or a gain of 665.98% over today’s price.

 |Year